Axway-API-Management-Plus/apim-cli/plugins/README.md

   - if applicable official plugins are tested as part of the Core-Swagger-Promote integration tests
     - for some, it might be impossible to automatically test them
   - will become part of the official Swagger-Promote release (shipped with the release package)
+    - Plugin config-files are shipped with a (.NOTUSED) extension in order to avoid overwriting customer config files
   - they are stored at Swagger-Promote Github Swagger-Promote `plugins` directory
   - each must have a README.md documenting the Plugin
     - Purpuse, Compatibility with API-Manager, History